 While noting the difficulties of comparing airports, due to different methods of measurement and the issues that come with self-reported statistics, the audit noted that Atlanta had a passenger to staff ratio “four times higher than the median”, based on six large airports that auditors contacted for comparison.

-The data problems hampered management’s ability to make decisions about staff or schedules.
+The city data problems hampered management’s ability to make decisions about staff or schedules.
 “Facilities Management’s workload information is incomplete and inaccurate,” auditors wrote.
 The result?
 “Division management cannot analyze and determine resource needs.”